silverqx/TinyORM/docs/database.md

 TinyORM internally uses `QtSql` module, you can look for [supported databases](https://doc.qt.io/qt-5/sql-driver.html#supported-databases).

-> {note} TinyORM's code is ready and designed to simply add support for the following databases PostgreSQL, SQLite and SQL Server.
+> {note} TinyORM's code is ready and designed to simply add support for the following databases PostgreSQL and SQL Server.

 <a name="configuration"></a>
 ### Configuration